cysouw/diathesis/text/c08_preverbs.md

 ### --- [ Ø > OBJ ] --- *Präverb Reflexiv Akkusativ* {.unnumbered}

-### [ N– | NA ] Preverb resultative accusative+reflexive {#sec:preverb-reflexive-resultative}
+### [ N– | NA ] Preverb reflexive accusative {#sec:preverb-reflexive-resultative}

-Some intransitive verbs like *tanzen* 'to dance' [@next a] allow for a resultative diathesis *antanzen* 'to achieve something through dancing' [@next b].
-With this diathesis, the result of the dancing is expressed in a new accusative argument.
+Some intransitive verbs like *tanzen* 'to dance' [@next a] allow for a added-result diathesis *antanzen* 'to achieve something through dancing' [@next b].
+With this diathesis, the result of the dancing is expressed as a new accusative argument.
 A special characteristic of this diathesis is that a dative reflexive pronoun is obligatorily [see also @wunderlich1997: 105-106].

 ::: ex
 a.
 Ich habe gestern viel getanzt.